cherylberger/School_District_Analysis/README.md

          "% Passing Reading": passing_reading_percentage,
         "% Overall Passing": overall_passing_percentage}])'

-#### Format the "Total Students" to have the comma for a thousands separator.
+#### Format the "Total Students" to have the comma for a thousands separator and Total Budget" to have the comma for a thousands separator, a decimal separator and a "$".
 #### 'district_summary_df["Total Students"] = district_summary_df["Total Students"].map("{:,}".format)'

-#### Format the "Total Budget" to have the comma for a thousands separator, a decimal separator and a "$".
 #### 'district_summary_df["Total Budget"] = district_summary_df["Total Budget"].map("${:,.2f}".format)

 #### Format the columns as indicated by the code below: